 So, how does the business become, and stay, engaged in such an important initiative?
 How to stop RPA failure?

 RPA, in its simplest form, takes on many manual and repetitive tasks currently performed by humans.

 More sophisticated RPA implementations can start to pick up more value adding work, often between multiple systems, where humans are performing manual interface activities such as moving data from one system to another.
 This is especially true when augmented with Artificial Intelligence and Machine Learning.

 Typically RPA should only be applied to parts of the process, significantly speeding it up and reducing errors.
 Very few full end-to-end processes are suitable for implementation of RPA.

 Not investigating and entirely understanding your processes means potentially you are pushing the problem further along.
 The bottom line is that while RPA may have improved one part of the process, the rest continues to consume as much time and resources leading to little or no business benefit.

 It is essential that the business leads the effort to understand the end-to-end business process.
 They must identify the parts most suitable for RPA and understand the impact on the rest of the process.
 Only this will ensure that a real and measurable improvement can be produced.

 The old adage “when you have a hammer, every problem looks like a nail” is common when any new and disruptive technology comes along and RPA is no exception.
 Once you start to look at your business through the RPA lense you’ll quickly identify many potential opportunities.

 The key is, as above, to try and identify the true business benefits.
 It doesn’t have to be time consuming.
-The days of long discovery and analysis phases are coming to an end with the advent of new tools such as Skore’s Digital Discovery platform.
-This capture and analysis of end-to-end processes takes a fraction of the time compared to traditional methodologies.
+The days of long discovery and analysis phases are coming to an end with the advent of new software tools such as Skore’s Process Improvement platform.
+This capture and analysis of end-to-end processes takes a fraction of the time compared to traditional ways.